pascallando/victorpy/doc/content/templates/shortcodes.md

 ---
 title: Shortcodes
-description: Shorcodes allow you to extend your markdown vocabulary.
+description: Shortcodes allow you to extend your markdown vocabulary.
 position: 400
 tags:
     - advanced